danveloper/grails-js-controllers/README.md

 ```

 The above example defines a controller and registers it to be handled in the Grails context as a controller.
-The key to the mapping is the first parameter to the `register`, which defines the path within the web application context that is to be handled by this controller.
-In this example, requests to "/payment/index" will delegate to the `index` function of the `PaymentController` class.
+The key to the mapping is the first parameter to the `register` method, which defines the path within the web application context that is to be handled by this controller.
+In this example, requests to ''/payment/index'' will delegate to the `index` function of the `PaymentController` class.

 Controllers should return a JavaScript object representing the model.
 This return object will be coerced to a Java Map before being delegated to the view.